emmt/AndorCameras.jl/README.md

 img = read(cam)
 ```

-which yield an imafe in the form of a 2D Julia array.
+which yield an image in the form of a 2D Julia array.
 To acquire a sequence of
 `n` images:

 ```julia